VictorZelenin/IWMY/backend/README.md

 | ----------- | ------------------------------ | ------------------- |
 | GET | *JPEG image* (`Content-Type: image/jpeg`) | No |

+Returns the small sized JPEG image, a preview (thumbnail) of the full-sized image.
+The `path` part of the whole path is the thumbnail ID which a User or Event object can contain as the value of the field `thumbnail`.
+The path is randomly generated by the backend when the thumbnail is uploaded.

 #### /images/get/path

 | HTTP Method | Produces (Content-Type header) | Basic Authorization |
 | ----------- | ------------------------------ | ------------------- |
 | GET | *JPEG image* (`Content-Type: image/jpeg`) | No |

+Returns the full-sized JPEG image.
+The `path` part of the whole path is the image ID which a User or Event object can contain as the value of the field `photo`.
+The path is randomly generated by the backend when the image is uploaded.

 #### /_ah/admin